Sarita-16/JavaScript/README.md

 # practiceDay8.js

 1. Find 2nd largest element from an Array
+2. Find 2nd largest element from an Array (Another Way)
-2. Remove duplicates from an Array using foreach() method
+3. Remove duplicates from an Array using foreach() method
-3. Remove duplicates from an Array using set() method \\ set() method : create collections of unique values
+4. Remove duplicates from an Array using set() method \\ set() method : create collections of unique values

 # practiceDay9.js